oskariorg/sample-application/README.md

 npm ERR! enoent
 ```
 * This is most likely due to `package-lock.json` being present in your environment.
 Package locking mechanism doesn't work gracefully with symlinked node_modules (`oskari-frontend / oskari-frontend-contrib`).
 Remove `package-lock.json` for now.

+##### "Out of memory" error when running Webpack

+If you get an error when running the build like  "FATAL ERROR: Committing semi space failed.
+Allocation failed - process out of memory" or "FATAL ERROR: CALL_AND_RETRY_LAST Allocation failed - JavaScript heap out of memory" you need to configure some more memory for the node-process.

+In linux you can use:

+    export NODE_OPTIONS=--max_old_space_size=4096
+    npm run build -- --env.appdef=1.49.0:applications/sample/

+Or in Windows:

+    set NODE_OPTIONS=--max_old_space_size=4096 && npm run build -- --env.appdef=1.49.0:applications/sample/

+##### Production build "freezes"

+CPU usage of the computer shows nothing is happening, but the bash/cmd is still executing the build command.
+Try setting "parallel" to false on UglifyJsPlugin configuration in webpack.config.js:

+    new UglifyJsPlugin({
+        sourceMap: true,
+        parallel: false
+    })